The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 9

 Vanguard Target Retirement 2065 Fund dividend history shows a CAGR of 21.4% per year from 2017 to 2025.
-Per-share payments grew from $0.1700 to $0.8008 over that span (2025 is the most recent full-year figure, with 2026 data not yet complete).
-The largest single-year jump was 113.8% in 2018, which flatters the long-run average.
-Growth has not been linear: 2020 saw a year-over-year decline, and 2022 dipped again, so the headline CAGR masks real volatility in annual payouts.
+Per-share payments grew from $0.1700 to $0.8008 over that window (2025 is the most recent full-year figure, with 2026 data not yet complete).
+The largest single-year jump was 113.8% in 2018, while the data also includes at least one decline exceeding 5%, so growth across this window has been uneven rather than linear.

 | Period | CAGR | From | To |